allenoleary/allenoleary_posts/Aftermath.md

 My initial proposal is to take an unfinished novel based on my own stageplay which is itself a 'based on true events' fiction about an episode in NZ history known as 'The Furlough Incident.'
 The play, called Fond Love and Kisses was produced professionally in NZ in 2003.

+A totality, falling apart.
+The topic if fragmentation and story telling in an effort to rebuild.

 The Furlough incident is about the refusal of a thousand soliders to return to WWII after they were granted a furlough in 1943.
 Their refusal sparked debates around responsibility, the colonial's role in empire, and notions of personal sacrifice and manhood.
 These men, having fought from Crete to El Alamein, were veterans and bought home angst, experience and conditions that hadn't been seen in NZ society.
 Of course they were expected to 'get on' with life and not make a fuss.

 The play and subsequent fiction is bulit around the experience of two brothers who come back and the fiancee that has been waiting for one of them to return.
 The overarching narrative of the play was linear but style of the play was moderatley experimental in that I did things like have scenes from several time periods running togther similtaneously - layered time.
 Issues that I explored in the lay included PTSD, wartime psychiatry (NZ experiemented in 'truth drugs' to unlock PTSD survivors repressed memories), clashes with the unionised dock workers and the huge number of American soldiers being trained for the Pacific war changing popular culture beyond recognition.
 Essentially post-colonial studies mixed with some surprising history.